culturecreates/disciplines-asq/README.md

 https://observablehq.com/d/65a8499db70bd875

+# Build
+This distribution files are located in `/dist` folder.
+The distribution files are generated from the Turtle file and ruby code in the `/src` folder.

 # Publish Guidelines
 This taxonomy can be loaded into a triple store and used as is.
 However, to make it more accessible, and dereferencable, it would be best to publish this taxonomy on the http://scenepro.ca website.
 This would enable a URI like http://scenepro.ca/taxonomies/disciplines-asq#Jazz could be clicked to access documentation about it.